-The primary methodology used in rating Veolia was Environmental Services and Waste Management Companies, published in April 2018.
-The assigned Baa1 rating also reflects the very broad diversification of its revenue base by sector and geography and, in particular, the low risk profile of its concession-based water business, including its leading position in France, which accounted for 41% of revenues in H1 2018.
+The primary methodology used in rating Veolia was our Environmental Services and Waste Management Companies, published in April 2018.
+The assigned Baa1 rating is one notch higher than the scorecard-indicated outcome of Baa2, which reflects (1) the very broad diversification of its revenue base by sector and geography; and (2) the low risk profile of its concession-based water business, including its leading position in France, which accounted for 42% of revenue in FY 2018.
+The Baa1 rating also takes account of the group's moderate leverage when assessed on a net debt basis, taking into account its substantial cash holdings.